 The majority of the twentieth-century housing comprises two key styles: Federation and Edwardian Queen Anne villas and variations on the bungalow style.
 The Queen Anne villas are characterised by asymmetrical planning, hip roofs with prominent projecting gables, half timbering or roughcast to the gable ends, verandahs formed as an extension of the main roof with ornamental timber slat frieze or valance, tall brick and render chimneys with terracotta pots, and casement sash windows (sometimes with coloured or leadlight toplights).
-Roofs are clad in terracotta or slate tiles with terracotta ridge capping and finials and walls are clad in either face brick and render (195 & 197 Pascoe Vale Rd) or weatherboards and render (225 & 231-237 Pascoe Vale Rd).
+Roofs are clad in terracotta or slate tiles with terracotta ridge capping and finials and walls are clad in either face brick and render (197 Pascoe Vale Rd) or weatherboards and render (225 & 231-237 Pascoe Vale Rd).
 They include examples that have windows placed at the corner giving a strong diagonal emphasis (219, 225, 231 & 237 Pascoe Vale Rd).
 One house, no.235 Pascoe Vale Road, has an early capped timber and wire fence.

 The range of bungalow styles includes Federation, California and Arts and Crafts bungalows.
 The house 'Aloha' at 221 Pascoe Vale Road is in the form of a symmetrical Federation bungalow with hipped roof clad in slate with terracotta ridge capping that extends to form a return verandah with a central gablet over the entry.
 The verandah is supported by timber posts with timber valance set on brick bricks with brick balustrade.
-The front door has sidelights and highlighted and is flanked by large windows with leadlight glass.
+The front door has sidelights and highlights and is flanked by large windows with leadlight glass.

-The 1920s bungalows, with two exceptions (229 Pascoe Vale Rd and 1 Loeman St, both clad in weatherboards), have face red brick walls (often with rendered or roughcast trim) and gabled terracotta tiled rooves (typically with roughcast, half-timbered or shingled gable ends, sometimes in combination, often with gable ventilators) with broad front porches or verandahs (either as a continuation of the main roof or as a projecting gable) variously supported by tapered rendered pillars (205 & 223 Pascoe Vale Rd, 4 Fletcher St), timber posts (217 Pascoe Vale Rd) or tuscan columns (213 Pascoe Vale Rd) set on brick piers with brick balustrades.
+The 1920s bungalows, with two exceptions (229 Pascoe Vale Rd and 1 Loeman St, both clad in weatherboards), have face red brick walls (often with rendered or roughcast trim) and gabled terracotta tiled rooves (typically with roughcast, half-timbered or shingled gable ends, sometimes in combination, often with gable ventilators) with broad front porches or verandahs (either as a continuation of the main roof or as a projecting gable) variously supported by tapered rendered pillars (205 & 223 Pascoe Vale Rd, 4 Fletcher St), timber posts (217 Pascoe Vale Rd) or Tuscan columns (213 Pascoe Vale Rd) set on brick piers with brick balustrades.
 Of note is the unusual corner porch at 2 Fletcher Street, which has a conical roof.
 Windows are timber framed, double-hung sash, some with leadlights to the upper panes, and some have bay windows, either curved (205 & 217 Pascoe Vale Rd, 4 Fletcher St) or curved and canted (2 Fletcher St).
 Most retain brick chimneys, some with terracotta pots.

 Of particular note is the bungalow at 193 Pascoe Vale Road.
 Constructed in 1916 this is a relatively early example of the California Bungalow style with strong Japanese character, possibly influenced by original examples of this style such as the Gamble House, Pasadena, California (1908-09) designed by Greene & Greene.
 This is evident in the low gable pitch with very wide eaves, flat verandah roof with shaped rafter ends, resting on chunky timber brackets and the use of single storey pavilions in front of a two-storey mass, which is a very unusual composition in Victoria.
 Other details of note include the heavy dwarf verandah posts with timber corbels at base, casement windows with diamond leadlights and Arts & Crafts floral highlights, timber shingles in gables resting on timber corbels, and walls of roughcast render above a tuckpointed red brick plinth.
-The house is very intact.
+The house is very intact, and is identical as viewed from Pascoe Vale Road as shown in a 1918 photo, apart from replacement of the original front fence (The Australasian January 1918, p.
+51).
+To the rear is a later enclosure of the back porch, a separate bungalow, carport and swimming pool.